10 Medicinal Herbs Every Beginner Should Grow

 7. Rosemary — Sharp Mind, Strong Circulation

-Most people think of rosemary as a culinary herb, and it certainly is — but its medicinal resume goes far beyond roasted potatoes.
+Most people think of rosemary as a culinary herb, and it certainly is, but its medicinal resume goes far beyond roasted potatoes.
 This fragrant evergreen shrub has been called “the herb of remembrance” since ancient times, and modern research is starting to explain why.

 Medicinal Uses

 Rosemary (Salvia rosmarinus) contains compounds like rosmarinic acid and carnosic acid that support cognitive function and memory.
 Research shows that even the aroma of rosemary can improve alertness and concentration.
 It also supports healthy circulation, acts as an antioxidant, and is traditionally used for headaches, poor digestion, and low energy.
 It’s the herb to reach for when you need to focus.
+If cognitive support is a priority, you might also explore lion’s mane mushroom, which has clinical research supporting its effects on mental clarity.

 How to Grow It

 Rosemary is a perennial in zones 7–10.
-In colder zones, grow it in a large pot that you can bring indoors for winter — place it near your sunniest window.
+In colder zones, grow it in a large pot that you can bring indoors for winter.
+Place it near your sunniest window.
 It demands full sun, well-drained soil, and very little fussing.
 Overwatering is the most common way to kill rosemary.
 Let the soil dry out between waterings.
 Once established, it’s remarkably drought-tolerant and can live for many years.

 Harvesting

-Snip sprigs anytime you need them — rosemary is evergreen in mild climates, so it’s available year-round where it survives winter outdoors.
+Snip sprigs anytime you need them; rosemary is evergreen in mild climates, so it’s available year-round where it survives winter outdoors.
 For drying, harvest longer stems and hang them in bundles.

 Simple Preparation: Rosemary Focus Tea